 Contact the Program Director for more information.
 Admission to the Biotechnology program is not required for enrollment in any biotechnology core course except BIO 263.

-Students are required to pass a Drug Screen prior to beginning the internship experience (BIO 263).
+NOTE: Students are required to pass a drug screen prior to beginning the internship experience (BIO 263).
 The cost for this test is in addition to the basic tuition and fee schedule.
 For questions regarding this policy, contract the Program Director.

 All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
 Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
 Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.

 Attention: It is the student's responsibility to review the entire program form before making course selections for registration purposes.
 The College recommends that students meet with an advisor or counselor well in advance of registration deadlines and before making course selections.